-Scheduled clinical hours are dependent upon availability of clinical sites and faculty.
+Scheduled clinical hours are dependent upon availability to clinical sites and faculty.
 The clinical assignments are variable and may include days, nights and/or weekends.
-The faculty strive to give students enough prior notice of required schedules to allow them to plan for their outside responsibilities.
+The faculty will do all in its power to give students enough prior notice of required schedules to allow them to plan for their outside responsibilities.